Tooth Fillings in Kendall, FL

 - Maintain good oral hygiene habits: Brush your teeth twice a day, floss daily, and use an antiseptic mouthwash to keep your teeth and gums clean and healthy.

 - Visit your dentist regularly: Regular dental checkups and cleanings will help monitor the condition of your fillings and overall oral health.

 - Avoid clenching or grinding your teeth: If you have a habit of clenching or grinding your teeth, consider using a mouthguard at night to protect your fillings and prevent further damage to your teeth.

 Why Choose Dr. Gaertner of Bliss Dental

-Bliss Dental is a full-service facility, offering top-notch patient care and providing services that range from routine dental care to endodontics to cosmetic and restorative dentistry services that enhance patients’ smiles.
+- Bliss Dental is a full-service facility, offering top-notch compassionate care and providing services that range from routine dental care and endodontics to cosmetic and restorative dentistry services that enhance patients’ smiles.

 A composite resin filling, also known as a white filling, is a tooth-colored dental restoration made of a mixture of plastic and glass particles.
 This type of filling is designed to blend in with the natural color of your teeth, providing an aesthetically pleasing result while restoring the function and structure of the tooth.

 Composite fillings offer several advantages over amalgam (silver) fillings, including: